-- ▶ The Theorem of Gannon [15] and Lee [20] discussed in Section 3 suggests that nontrivial topology induces gravitational collapse. - ► Weak cosmic censorship conjecture: In the standard collapse scenario, the process of gravitational collapse leads to the formation of an event horizon which shields the singularities from view. - ► Topological censorship: The nontrivial topology that induced collapse should end up behind hidden the event horizon, and the region outside the black hole should have simple topology.
+- ▶ The Theorem of Gannon and Lee discussed in Section 1.3 suggests that nontrivial topology tends to induce gravitational collapse. - Weak cosmic censorship conjecture: In the standard collapse scenario, the process of gravitational collapse leads to the formation of an event horizon which shields the singularities from view. - Topological censorship: The nontrivial topology that induced collapse should end up behind hidden the event horizon, and the region outside the black hole should have simple topology.

-This circle of ideas was formalized by the Topological Censorship Theorem of Friedman, Schleich and Witt [10], which says, in physical terms, that observers who remain outside the event horizon are unable to probe nontrivial topology.
+This circle of ideas was formalized by the Topological Censorship Theorem of Friedman, Schleich and Witt [14], which says, in physical terms, that observers who remain outside the event horizon are unable to 'probe' nontrivial topology.

-Their theorem applies to asymptotically flat spacetimes, i.e. spacetimes that have an asymptotic structure similar to that of Minkowski space in the sense of admitting a regular past and future null infinity \mathscr{I}^- and \mathscr{I}^+ , respectively; cf. Wald [23].
-Ammen ...
+Their theorem applies to asymptotically flat spacetimes, i.e. spacetimes that have an asymptotic structure similar to that of Minkowski space in the sense of admitting a regular past and future null infinity $\mathscr{I}^-$ and $\mathscr{I}^+$ , respectively (cf. Wald [27]).